Convergence of two obstructions for projective modules: The convergence of two obstructions

-We remark that there is a direct $GW$-way to look at the same.
-Readers are referred to \cite[Remark 4.14(1)]{M1}, and the $GW$ analogues of the diagram corresponding to \cite[Remark 4.5(1)]{M1}. } \eD \bT {\rm Suppose $A$ is a regular ring, containing a field $k$ with $1/2\in k$, and $\dim A=d\geq 2$.
-Let $P$ be a projective $A$-module of rank $n$, and ${\CL}=\Lambda^nP$.
-Then, the map $\Omega$ in (\ref{OmegaMap}) factors through a set theoretic map $\varrho$, as in the commutative diagram:
+The following is the main theorem in this article. \bT {\rm Suppose $A$ is a regular ring, containing a field $k$ with $1/2\in k$, and $\dim A=d\geq 2$.
+Let $P$ be a projective $A$-module of rank $n$.
+Then, the map $\Omega$ in (\ref{OmegaMap}) factors through a set theoretic map $\Theta_P$, as in the commutative diagram: